Interaction of geophysical flows with sea ice dynamics: Introduction

+In a series of articles, Lions, Teman and Wang developed a coupled atmosphere-ocean model, the so-called CAO-model, describing the atmosphere and the ocean by the primitive equations coupled by nonlinear boundary conditions, see \cite{LTW:92a, LTW:92b, LTW:93, LTW:95}.
+Their work can be regarded as the starting point of the mathematical analysis of a large class of geophysical flow models.
+In fact, Lions, Temam and Wang analyzed the CAO-model consisting of two primitive equations coupled by wind driven boundary conditions and proved the existence of weak solutions to this model.

-The primitive equations are crucial for the study of large-scale ocean and atmosphere phenomena.
-Their rigorous analysis was pioneered by Lions, Temam and Wang in the series of articles \cite{LTW:92a, LTW:92b, LTW:93, LTW:95}.
-In a seminal paper, Cao and Titi \cite{CT:07} established global strong well-posedness of the primitive equations for initial data in $\rH^1$ by means of energy methods.
-We refer to the article \cite{LT:18} for a survey of results and further references.
-Sea ice has attracted a lot of attention in climate science as it acts as a hot spot in global warming.
-In 1979, Hibler \cite{Hib:79} proposed the governing equations of large-scale sea ice dynamics.
-It was investigated numerically by different communities, see e.g.\ \cite{SMLS:22,MK:21,MR:17,SK:18,DWT:15,KDL:15,LT:09}.
+Starting from there, many authors studied the equations describing in particular the dynamics of the ocean by the incompressible primitive equations.
+In a seminal paper, Cao and Titi \cite{CT:07} established global strong well-posedness of the incompressible primitive equations for initial data in $\rH^1$ by energy methods.
+For related results, we refer to the work of Kukavica and Ziane \cite{KZ:07}.
+A different approach to the primitive equations by means of evolution equations was developed by Hieber and Kashiwabara \cite{HK:16} as well as Giga, Gries, Hieber, Hussein and Kashiwabara \cite{GGHHK:20, GGHHK:20b, GGHHK:21}.